cjschmank/AcademicWebsite/content/project/User Experience - Competitive Analyses/index.md

 slides: ''
 ---

 As a user experience researcher I have conducted several applied research projects with my colleague Sara Anne Goring.
 One research project involved a meticulous user experience methodology designed to assess various aspects (i.e., luminosity, distance, and obstruction) impact on gameplay.
-This methodology was produced by Sara Anne Goring and we both conducted research based on her methodology.
+This methodology was produced by Sara Anne Goring and we both conducted user research based on her prescribed methodological plan.
 Other projects where I have acted as a consultant have involved conducting competitive product analyses and presenting the findings in executive data briefs.